-Helping music in surround sound prosper Jan Printz the rest of 2020 offers free surround mix of albums mastered for a stereo release if the following conditions are met.
+Jan Printz (mixes) offers surround mix of albums mastered for a stereo release in a very high quality if the following conditions are met.
 It requires:

 - The tracks are available instrument by instrument digital uncompressed (lossless compression is ok) preferably as 96 or 48 kHz 24 bit as flac (or wav/alac, where wav can have 2-10 times the size).

 - If the album is recorded in Cubase the files can be used directly (tracks with special plugins must be bounced separate).
 Otherwise the tracks shall be exported separately as mono or stereo from the same time/place with all the plugins as eq, compressor and so on.
 If you on a few tracks want to have special effects e.g. reverb / delay in other locations of the 5.1 mix effects must exported separately.
 Modulation as chorus / flanger may also be omitted and instead provide information on how much and how to be added; So, it will be made in surround and gives a better 5.1 mix. – This is preferred, but if only stems are available, then they can be used for a almost just as good surround mix.